-- Make a POLAR ICE CAP SPONGE and 5 POLAR BEAR BISCUITS.
+- Make a QUICHE and 5 MINI CAKES of your choice suitable for a PICNIC.
 Display together attractively and cover using clear plastic wrap.
 Accessories may be used to enhance the display.
-17 years and under. - Make a PIZZA FACE on a 30cm diameter shop bought base and display on a plate covered with clear plastic wrap.
-7 years and under. - Make a NO BAKE CAKE using the recipe below.
-Display 5 slices on a plate and cover with clear plastic wrap.
-11 years and under.
+17 years and under. - Make a CLOWNS FACE on a shop bought PIZZA BASE and display on a plate covered with clear plastic wrap.
+7 years and under. - Make and decorate 5 CUP CAKES on an OLYMPIC THEME.
+Display on a plate and cover with clear plastic wrap.
+11 years and under. - Make any SPONGE CAKE decorated on a FUN and GAMES theme.
+Display on a plate covered with clear plastic wrap.17 years and under.